 Osnabrück is a bicycle-friendly city: You can explore the city or cycle from the dorm to the school on cycle paths; used bicycles are also available for purchase.

-The Friend Family program mediates contacts between international students of the Osnabrück University of Applied Sciences and the Osnabrück residents and helps you get insight into life outside of studies and the university.
+The Friend-Family-Program matches international students of Osnabrück University of Applied Sciences with citizens of Osnabrück, enabling new insight into local life outside your studies and off campus.

-The events organized by the Fachschaften (the student councils of each faculty) are an integral part of the academic year: First semester parties and the annual terrace celebration invite you to celebrate.
-These and many other events are be announced on the Facebook page of the AStA (General Student Committee) to make sure you don't miss anything!
+The events organized by the Fachschaften (the student councils of each faculty) are an integral part of the academic year: First semester parties and the annual Terrassenfest (Terrace Festival) provide an opportunity to celebrate.
+Check out the Facebook page of the AStA (General Student Committee) to make sure you don't miss anything!

-Osnabrück as well as Lingen have much to offer for students.
-In addition to restaurants, bars and clubs, there are theaters, movie theaters, museums and a beautiful environment.
-Best ask your fellow classmates about their favorite places and look at the calendar of events
+Osnabrück and Lingen both have much to offer students: restaurants, bars and clubs, theaters, cinemas and museums, as well the lovely surrounding areas.
+We recommend that you ask your fellow students about their favorite places and have a look at the local calendars of events

 If you would like to apply for an internship or a job after graduation, the Career Center of the of Osnabrück will assist you.
 A great way to connect with over 100 companies in the region is to attend CHANCE, the business contact trade fair(page only available in German), which takes place once a year in th the fall at the Osnabrück University of Applied Sciences.